 (2) Recommendations for changes in design and/or requests for additional information for the final subdivision application (see Table 2.1).
 Additional studies or supporting documentation may be required.
 The Planning Commission may require preliminary plan review for projects that are large or complex in accordance with Section 240.
 The Planning Commission may also require a master plan, regardless of the number of lots created, in the event that the land may support subsequent subdivisions or if public facilities are planned for the vicinity in the Capital Budget and Program and/or Town Plan.
-A master plan, if required, is intended to plan for all possible future subdivisions in accordance with these Regulations and the Zoning Bylaws in effect, to achieve the most efficient subdivision infrastructure plan, and not preclude the potential for future subdivisions.
-A master plan will help to guide the subdivider and Planning Commission in any subsequent subdivision applications for the affected lands.
+A master plan, if required, is intended to plan for all possible future subdivisions in accordance with these Regulations and the Zoning Bylaws in effect, to achieve the most efficient subdivision infrastructure plan, and not preclude the potential for future subdivisions in any subsequent subdivision applications for the affected lands.